 Sometimes, entity extraction results are provided in JSON format so that the information is more easily processed by other systems.
 In JSON, this information is provided in a similar way to IOB2.

-Here, “T” indicates the entity number, while the three-letter code explains which type of entity it is: in our case, names, locations and companies.
+Here, 'T' indicates the entity number, while the three-letter code explains which type of entity it is: in our case, names, locations and companies.
 The two numbers indicate the character numbers the entity can be found between.
 Finally, on the far right is the entity as it appears in the data.
-One benefit of this format is that it gives you a simple list of entities to work with, making your data more streamlined and easy to work with.
+One benefit of this format is that it gives you a simple list of entities to work with, making your data more streamlined and easy to manage.

-Once the data has been correctly formatted, it’s ready to be used for training your machine learning model.
+Once the data has been correctly formatted, it’s ready to be used for training your ML model.